awesomerank/awesomerank.github.io/lists/KotlinBy/awesome-kotlin.md

 * [moove-it/fakeit ★232](https://github.com/moove-it/fakeit) - Generates realistic fake data — like names, emails, dates, countries — to be used in your Android development environment.
 * [czyzby/kotlin-times ★25](https://github.com/czyzby/kotlin-times) - A simple utility library for readable loops.
 * [phxql/aleksa ★23](https://github.com/phxql/aleksa) - Aleksa is a small framework for writing Alexa Skills in Kotlin.
+* [TicketmasterMobileStudio/actions-on-google-kotlin ★23](https://github.com/TicketmasterMobileStudio/actions-on-google-kotlin) - Port of official Node.js SDK to Kotlin.
+Complete with all features and tests and nearly identical API.
 * [cretz/asmble ★73](https://github.com/cretz/asmble) - Compile WebAssembly to JVM and other WASM tools.
 * [h0tk3y/better-parse ★13](https://github.com/h0tk3y/better-parse) - A nice parser combinator library for Kotlin
 * [Kotlin/kotlinx.atomicfu ★40](https://github.com/Kotlin/kotlinx.atomicfu) - The idiomatic way to use atomic operations in Kotlin.